pytest-dev/pytest-rerunfailures/README.rst

 * This plugin may *not* be used with class, module, and package level fixtures.
 * This plugin is *not* compatible with pytest-xdist's --looponfail flag.
 * This plugin is *not* compatible with the core --pdb flag.
-* The support for Python 3.5 is limited to pytest 2.7.3 and higher.
-(Will break with ``TypeError: Call constructor takes either 0 or 3 positional arguments`` for older versions, see https://github.com/pytest-dev/pytest/issues/744)

 Resources
 ---------